 CMBE Opening Lecture

 This award is given by the conference for the opening lecture.

 International Journal for Numerical Methods in Biomedical Engineering (IJNMBE) Best PhD Award in Biomedical Engineering

 Eligibility: You are eligible if you defended your doctoral thesis or obtained your PhD (or other equivalent postgraduate doctorate degree) within the last 2 years of the date of the conference, and if the subject of your thesis is of substantial current interest, and in accordance with the scope of the conference.
+The thesis must be written in English.
 If you are unsure of your eligibility, please contact the organisers before submitting your candidacy.

 Documents required after submitting your candicady: To submit your candidacy, please tick the appropriate box in the online registration form.
-You will not be considered for the award unless you have registered and paid the appropriate fee.
+You will not be considered for the award unless you have registered and paid the appropriate fee before the early-bird registration deadline.
 The CMBE co chairs and committee will then contact you.
 You will be required to submit your doctoral dissertation (PhD Thesis or equivalent) for consideration by the special scientific committee, and an official document to confirm that you have obtained your degree (or have defended your thesis and will be receiving your degree).